Skip to content

 Nothing in this class says “accordion”, “tabs” or “radio” — yet the rendered form keeps the four required fields visible, collapses the six optional ones into a More options panel, and renders segment as radio buttons.

 Inference is deterministic: every decision is based on the declared structure — number of sections, estimated visual weight of the fields, required vs optional — never on runtime data.
-The same class always renders the same way, and adding one field never flips the whole layout.
+The same class always renders the same way.

 Rules are measured in standard field-row units (1 = one regular input), so thresholds hold across very different field mixes: a textarea, rich-text, HTML, markdown or image field counts as 4, a grid or nested component as 6, radio/checkbox as 2, and anything else as 1.